magerton/rcmnl.jl/README.md

 2. Random Coef multinomial logit w/ 3 choices for balanced panel
     - Shows off package development / [Revise.jl](https://github.com/timholy/Revise.jl)-based workflow
+    - Also shows off automagic differentiation in gradient-based optimization
     - Better to edit with an IDE like **[VS Code](https://www.julia-vscode.org/)** ~~or Atom~~
     - Might be cool to parallelize
     - To work on package